 Research question: (How) do the library’s special collections specifically support and promote teaching, learning, and research?

-- Pilot Project: University of Pittsburgh and UC Irvine
+- Pilot Project: University of Pittsburgh

 - Practice Brief: Johns Hopkins University

 The University of California, Irvine (UCI) will use Rare Books and Manuscripts Section/Society of American Archives Guidelines and Association of College and Research Libraries Framework to create a Logic Model framework to identify three types of outcomes: initial (attainment of new skills and knowledge), intermediate (behavioral change), and long term (change in status).
 The logic model will be applied to the Humanities Core program, a year- long undergraduate freshman course that gives students an introduction to the development of scholarly research through the use of primary and secondary source resources, to determine if UCI Special Collections primary source workshops are effective in allowing students to achieve the outcomes specified in the initial stage.
 UCI will use entrance and exit surveys as assessment tools.